inet-framework/inet/doc/src/users-guide/ch-tsn.rst

 The asynchronous shaper is in part implemented in the :ned:`AsynchronousShaper` compound module.
-This shaper is somewhat more complicated than the previous two because it also contains submodules that are part of the ingress traffic filtering module in the bridging layer.
+This shaper is somewhat more complicated than the previous two because it also contains submodules that are part of the ingress per-stream filtering module in the bridging layer.
 These are the :ned:`EligibilityTimeMeter` and the corresponding :ned:`EligibilityTimeFilter` submodules.
 The first is responsible for calculating the transmission eligibility time for incoming packets, the